-Safety
+Safety of premises

-- Ensure that their premises, both indoor and outdoor, are fit for purpose and suitable for the age of children cared for and the activities provided. - Comply with health and safety legislation. - Have an emergency evacuation procedure. - Take reasonable steps to ensure the safety of children and others on the premises in the event of emergency. - Have appropriate fire detection and control equipment which is in working order, such as fire alarms, smoke detectors, fire blankets and fire extinguishers. - Ensure that fire exits are clearly identifiable and that fire doors are free from obstruction and easily opened from the inside.
+- Ensure that premises, both indoor and outdoor, are fit for purpose and suitable for the age of children cared for and the activities provided. - Comply with health and safety legislation, including fire safety and hygiene requirements. - Have an emergency evacuation procedure. - Take reasonable steps to ensure the safety of children and others on the premises in the event of emergency. - Have appropriate fire detection and control equipment which is in working order, such as fire alarms, smoke detectors, fire blankets and fire extinguishers. - Ensure that fire exits are clearly identifiable and that fire doors are free from obstruction and easily opened from the inside.